-As an institutional repository of the HafenCity University Hamburg (HCU), repOS offers all members of the university the organizational and technical framework for the electronic publication of research results in open access.
+As an institutional repository of the HafenCity University Hamburg (HCU), repOS offers all members and affiliates of the university the organizational and technical framework for the electronic publication of research results in compliance with quality standards in open access.
 This includes not only text publications such as journal articles or monographs, but also research data, for example primary data or digital images of research objects.

 The documents published here include